 |Begin course work

 Please include these items in your proposal packet:

 - The proposal.
 Research proposals, which should follow the research proposal format, must be approved by both the CCaTS Postdoctoral Programs Committee and Mayo Graduate School.
 To assist reviewers in evaluating your proposal, you are encouraged to construct your specific aims in a way that clearly defines the two or three publications that will result from the proposal.

 - Mentoring agreement.
 The agreement form, Detailed Agreement — Expectations for the CCaTS Scholar Mentoring Relationship, must be completed.
-(As you progress through the program, you must review and update this form each year with input from your mentor.)

 Recommended Action on Thesis Proposal form.
 Each of your TAC members must complete a copy of the Recommended Action on Thesis Proposal for Master's Degree form.

 The TAC review also should take place prior to the departmental or divisional research committee and Mayo Clinic Institutional Review Board (IRB) reviews.
 Documentation of this is recorded on the Recommended Action on Thesis Proposal for Master's Degree form.
 Each member of the TAC must sign a form and indicate any recommendations.

 - Master's Degree Program form (course plan).
 Complete the Master's Degree Program form.
 List all courses you will take to meet the 24-credit didactic requirement, as well as the two required workshops.
 Put "Clinical and Translational Science" in the "Specialization Area" box.
 You may find it helpful to meet with the education specialist to identify your course work to ensure that it is feasible within your schedule.